-9 Commissioning - Leuze electronic webConfig tool
+9 Starting up the device - Leuze webConfig tool

-With the Leuze webConfig tool, an operating-system independent, web-technology based, graphical user interface is available for configuring bar code readers of the BCL 600/series.
+With the Leuze webConfig tool, an operating-system independent, web-technology based, graphical user interface is available for configuring bar code readers of the BCL 500/series.

-Through the use of HTTP as communication protocol and by using only standard technologies on the client side (HTML, JavaScript and AJAX), which are supported by all commonly used, modern browsers, it is possible to operate the Leuze webConfig tool on any internet-ready PC.
+Through the use of HTTP as communication protocol and by using only standard technologies on the client side (HTML, JavaScript and AJAX), which are supported by all commonly used, modern browsers (e.g. Mozilla Firefox beginning with Version 2 or Internet Explorer beginning with Version 7.0), it is possible to operate the Leuze webConfig tool on any internet-ready PC.

-9.1 Connecting the service USB interface
+9.1 Connecting the SERVICE USB interface